Closed until Monday, Schedule a callback

 If you want access to some of the funds that are locked up in your home, there are a number of different financial products from which you can choose.

-You've likely heard of the terms 'lifetime mortgage' or 'equity release' but may be uncertain about what they mean and which option is right for you.
+You've likely heard of the terms 'lifetime mortgage' or 'equity release' but may be uncertain about what they mean and which option could be right for you.

 In this guide, we'll clear up the confusion and help you to compare your options.